 Assessment: 100% Continuous Assessment

 In the spring, we will build upon what we will have learnt about culture and anthropological imagination and show how anthropology can help us explore some of the key developments in the contemporary world.
-The themes will include urbanization, migration, aging, climate change, transformations in family organization, and human-animal relations, etc. We will pay attention to how people in diverse cultures live their lives, learn and adapt in the context of social, technological, economic and environmental changes that are sweeping the world, which we collectively inhabit.
+The themes will include urbanization, migration, aging and life course transitions, climate change, human rights, and transformations in family organization, etc. We will pay attention to how people in diverse cultures live their lives, learn and adapt in the context of social, political, technological, economic and environmental changes that are sweeping the world, which we collectively inhabit.
 Anthropological focus on culture and cultures as both a universal and a specific phenomenon will allow us to examine the richness of human experience in diverse settings across the globe.

 OPTIONAL MODULE